sf-wdi-14/notes/lectures/week-10/_5_friday/dawn/QIH-Angular-CS.md

 4) Give an example of two directives.

-5) Using angular what would be the simplest way to convert 100 into $100.00?
+5) Using Angular what would be the simplest way to convert 100 into $100.00?

 6) Articulate the benefits of describing time complexity in Big O notation.